MichaelDemidov/Firebird-Auto-Updater/README.md

 Of course, it’s impossible to come up with the line `TASKS=copyfbclienttosystask,copyfbclientasgds32task` and other things mentioned above on your own.
 To prepare a settings file and obtain a list of valid setup program settings, do the following:

 1. Manually uninstall the Firebird DBMS if it is installed.
-2. Run the installation program with the command line switch /SAVEINF=filename, for example:
+2. Run the installation program with the command line switch `/SAVEINF=filename`, for example:

     `Firebird-3.0.11.33703_0_Win32.exe /SAVEINF=fb_client.inf`.

 3. In the installation program interface, select all the necessary options, install Firebird as usual.
-4. A text file with a list of keys that we need will appear in the folder with the installation file (in the example above, this is fb_client.inf).
+4. A text file with a list of keys that we need will appear in the folder with the installation file (in the example above, this is `fb_client.inf`).
 Its contents look something like this:
     ```ini
     [Setup]
     Lang=en